AckerlyXu/heima/articles/sql-database/sql-database-auditing-portal.md

     <a id="storage-screenshot"></a>
     ![Navigation pane][4]
-6. If you want to customize the audited events, you can do this via [PowerShell](/documentation/articles/sql-database-auditing-powershell/) or the [REST API](/documentation/articles/sql-database-auditing-rest/).
+6. If you want to customize the audited events, you can do this via [PowerShell](./sql-database-auditing-powershell.md) or the [REST API](./sql-database-auditing-rest.md).
 7. Click **Save**.

 ## Table auditing

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> Before setting up **Table auditing**, check if you are using a ["Downlevel Client"](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients/).
-Also, if you have strict firewall settings, please note that the [IP endpoint of your database will change](/documentation/articles/sql-database-auditing-and-dynamic-data-masking-downlevel-clients/) when enabling Table Auditing.
+> Before setting up **Table auditing**, check if you are using a ["Downlevel Client"](./sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md).
+Also, if you have strict firewall settings, please note that the [IP endpoint of your database will change](./sql-database-auditing-and-dynamic-data-masking-downlevel-clients.md) when enabling Table Auditing.
 >

 1. Launch the [Azure Portal](https://portal.azure.cn) at https://portal.azure.cn.